massimocaprinali/cloud-foundry-public/dotnet-compile_pub_deploy.md

 MSBuild based projects are now published using the `dotnet publish` command during staging.
 By default, the buildpack will publish your application in `Debug` configuration.
 To publish your application in `Release` configuration, set the `PUBLISH_RELEASE_CONFIG` environment variable to `true`.

-You can do this with the {{site.data.keyword.Bluemix_notm}} CLI with the following command:
+You can do this with the {{site.data.keyword.cloud_notm}} CLI with the following command:

 ```shell
   ibmcloud cf set-env <app_name> PUBLISH_RELEASE_CONFIG true